 Detailed information and additional requirements of the housing counseling program are provided in the Housing Counseling Program Handbook 7610.1 The program handbook lists the qualifying criteria that all applicants must meet to receive HUD approval.
 A few of the more important are:

 Please use the Housing Counseling Agency Eligibility Tool to determine if your organization is ready to apply.
-The Tool allows organizations to determine if they meet the basic qualifying criteria to apply to become a HUD-approved Housing Counseling Agency.
+The Tool allows organizations to determine if they meet the basic qualifying criteria to apply to become a HUD-approved HCA.
 Organizations that receive a “ready to apply” result at the end of the tool can move onto notifying HUD.

 Please email HUD to schedule an appointment with an application advisor who will assist you.
 Please type "Appointment with HUD housing counseling application advisor" in the subject line of your email.
 The HUD application advisor will help explain the housing counseling program requirements, assist you with the application process and required documentation that you must submit for approval as a counseling agency.